mburolla/siu-java-assignments/java-II-assignments.md

 ### Ex.
 3 Invoice and Products
 Consider the following relationship: One invoice can contain one to many products.
 An invoice has an id, and a product has an id, name, and cost.
-Given these facts, write a Java program that contains an `Invoice` class and a `Product` class,  that contains the following code:
+Given these facts, write a Java program that contains an `Invoice` class and a `Product` class.
+The program must contain the following code:

 Code:
 ```